-BET field engineers must serve an extensive five-year electrical testing apprenticeship, attend classes and educational seminars, and maintain a good working knowledge of the latest testing practices.
-Other responsibilities include use of safety equipment, knowledge of OSHA standards, and good client relations.
+Field Technicians BET field technicians must serve a five-year electrical testing apprenticeship, attend classes and educational seminars, and maintain a good working knowledge of the latest testing practices.

 Burlington Electrical Testing conducts onsite Arc Flash Hazard Awareness training which provides an understanding of the federal laws (OSHA), potential dangers, as well as the accepted safety practices when personnel are to be exposed to electrical hazards.